geotim90/Nevini/docs/warframe.md

 ## Command: `news`

 Displays the currently active news using data from warframestat.us.

 This command can be executed in a text channel or via direct message.

+Permission overrides may be applied on node **warframestat.us**.

+## Command: `nightwave`

+Displays the currently active Nightwave challenges using data from warframestat.us.

+This command can be executed in a text channel or via direct message.